District Mission Statement

 Weather Modification

 The Llano Estacado UWCD Board of Directors believes that weather modification is a management tool that can help relieve some pressure from our groundwater resources.
 Rainfall at crucial points of the growing season may mean significantly less groundwater used for irrigation.
-Additionally, the Board hopes that the benefits of convective cloud seeding will contribute to enhanced recharge of the groundwater resources.
+Additionally, the hopes that the benefits of convective cloud seeding will contribute to enhanced recharge of the groundwater resources.

 Goals, Management Objectives and Performance Standards